 University at Albany, SUNY

 Boston, MA 02115

-Timothy Hoff is an associate professor of management, healthcare systems, and health policy with appointments of 25% in the School of Public Policy and Urban Affairs and 75% in the D’Amore-McKim School of Business.
+Timothy Hoff is a professor of management, healthcare systems, and health policy with appointments of 25% in the School of Public Policy and Urban Affairs and 75% in the D’Amore-McKim School of Business.
 He is a nationally recognized organizational and medical sociologist in the study of U.S. health reform implementation, health care quality, primary care, and physician behavior.
 In addition, he is a leading voice on the use of qualitative methods in health services research.
 He has published over 45 articles, several book chapters, and a full-length, award-winning book entitled Practice Under Pressure: Primary Care Physicians and Their Work in the 21st Century.

 His health care research, which examines the sociological dynamics of health care workers and work settings and how they influence system performance, has won national awards from the American Sociological Association, Academy of Management, and Society for Applied Anthropology.
 In 2012, he was named as one of the “100 Most Influential Professors of Public Health” by MPHProgramsList.com, an online service for public health student education.